 If your organization is into frequent product releases, then talk about DevOps and how it would help with continuous and rapid delivery.
-This results in faster time to market and in other words, eliminates the problem of last-mile so your ideas can start generating business value.
+This results in a faster time to market and in other words, eliminates the problem of last-mile so your ideas can start generating business value.

 Go Beyond Department

 Suppose your Dev teams are churning out features at a fast pace, but your Ops teams are not involved from day 1, hence it would take time for your idea to get to the production stage.
-In other words, money is left on the table waiting to be realized, also known as the problem of last mile.
+In other words, money is left on the table waiting to be realized, also known as the problem of the last mile.

 Include More People for Support

 “Change happens only when the majority speaks in unison.”

 Hence, get colleagues on the same page to solidify the sales pitch since a consensus buy-in is much easier to be accepted than a top-down thrust approach.